mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-the-world.md

 *   There are two main X protocols used for window manager development: Xlib and XCB.
 However, XCB is the more modern and (arguably) preferred X protocol.
-	Refer to the [New Developer's Guide: Xlib and XCB](https://www.x.org/wiki/guide/xlib-and-xcb/) for a more in-depth
+	Refer to [The X New Developer's Guide: Xlib and XCB](https://www.x.org/wiki/guide/xlib-and-xcb/) for a more in-depth
 	comparison.
 *   There is a pretty big difference in the cloc footprint, so it’s difficult to